 Organised sport for both adults and children include cricket, tennis, golf, soccer, swimming and pony club, whilst children can also play hockey and rugby league, netball, Rugby Union, soccer, cricket, tip football and tennis, all being very popular senior sports in Bourke.

 Whilst all primary services are well staffed, there are plenty of opportunities for employment in the Bourke region.
 Tourism is becoming an increasingly important part of Bourke commerce, and there are opportunities in hospitality, customer service, waitressing, cooking, tourist guides and operators.
 Professional opportunities include teachers, nurses, business and retail management, agronomy, National Parks guides and rangers, a paddle boat captain, electricity linemen and team leaders, police officers and Government agency staff .
 Semi skilled positions include farm workers, tractor divers, mine workers, and seasonal fruit picking.
 Remuneration packages are often very competitive and may include extra benefits.

 There are plenty of employment opportunities for those looking for a change and also opportuties to purchase existing businesses or develop new business.
-For further information on development in the region please contact the Manager of Tourism and Development on 02 6830 8000.
+For further information on development in the region please contact the Manager Community Engagement on 02 6830 8000.